Rowuni/Rowuni/Readme.md

 **Worked previously for:**

-- **Visionairy**: as a software developer tasked with converting their AI computer vision application, originally designed for Linux, into a Windows/Linux-compatible application.
+- <a href="https://www.linkedin.com/company/visionairy"> Visionairy</a>: as a software developer tasked with converting their AI computer vision application, originally designed for Linux, into a Windows/Linux-compatible application.
 Mostly used Python and Powershell.

 </div>